 – ridiculing a disabled person

-– banning Muslims, rolling back Roe v Wade
+– banning Muslims, stacking courts to eventually roll back Roe v Wade

 – absurd corporate tax cuts